Being accused and convicted of Sexual Conduct with a Minor pursuant to Arizona Revised Statutes § 13-1405 is a potentially life altering event.

 “Oral sexual contact” is defined by Arizona Revised Statutes § 13-1401(A)(1) as oral contact with the penis, vulva, or anus.

-If you are convicted of Sexual Conduct of a Minor and the alleged victim is 15 years or older but you are or were in a position of trust, then Sexual Conduct with a Minor is a class two felony punishable by 3 to 12.5 years in prison.
+If you are convicted of Sexual Conduct of a Minor and the alleged victim is 15 years or older but you are or were in a position of trust, then Sexual Conduct with a Minor is a Class 2 felony punishable by 3 to 12.5 years in prison.
 Probation would not be available in such a situation.

 If the alleged victim is younger than 15 years, then punishment is handled pursuant to the Dangerous Crimes Against Children statute, Arizona Revised Statutes § 13-705.
 If the alleged victim is younger than 12 years, then a conviction leads to a life imprisonment with no possibility of release until 35 years of the sentence have been served.
 If the alleged victim is younger than 12 years but the contact was masturbatory contact only, then a conviction leads to either a life imprisonment with no possibility of release until 35 years have passed or 13 to 27 calendar years in prison.
 A calendar year sentence means that a person is serving “flat time” and cannot be released early.
 The sentence will always be up to the judge to determine in these cases.